ALRU8/ALRU8/README.md

 ## 📡 CURRENT MISSION

- - Backend development and Mathematical expectation calculations for:<br/> https://gooddrop.is/
+ - Backend development and Mathematical expectation calculations for <br/> https://gooddrop.is/
- - Intern at PUZZLE SYSTEMS (web site: https://puzzle.systems/)
+ - Intern at PUZZLE SYSTEMS (https://puzzle.systems/)

 ---